Matteo Ferrari: Early career

-He made his Serie A debut on 29 August 1999, A.C.
-Fiorentina 1–0 A.S.
-Bari where Ferrari played the full match.
+He made his Serie A debut on 29 August 1999, when Bari lost 1-0 to Fiorentina 1–0, where Ferrari played the full match.

-He went back to Inter in summer 2000, making 27 appearances in all competition, but failed to stay, this time sold to Parma AC in co-ownership deal, for 9 billion lire (€4,648,112).
+He went back to Inter in summer 2000, making 27 appearances in all competition, but failed to stay, this time sold to Parma in co-ownership deal, for 9 billion lire (€4,648,112).
 That season Parma also signed Sébastien Frey from Internazionale for 40 billion lire (€20,658,275; cash plus Sérgio Conceição) and sold Gianluigi Buffon and Lilian Thuram to Juventus.

 Parma

 A permanent transfer was made because of his good performance in May 2002, for €5.7 million.
 That season, Inter also sent Adriano and Vratislav Greško to Parma (in co-ownership deal for €8.8 million and definite deal for €16 million), and signed Fabio Cannavaro (undisclosed) and Matías Almeyda (for €16 million) from the Emilia side.
-In three seasons as a starter for Parma, Ferrari appeared in 81 league matches and scored 3 goals.
+In three seasons as a starter for Parma, Ferrari appeared in 81 league matches and scored three goals.
 At Parma, Ferrari led his team win their first National convenor.

 Roma

-On 31 July 2004, he joined A.S.
-Roma for €7.25 million fee.
+On 31 July 2004, he joined Roma for €7.25 million fee.
 He also signed a contract worth €2.965 million annually in gross.
 (Part of the fee paid via Damiano Ferronetti going in the opposite direction and the loan of Cesare Bovo on the same day), as a replacement of Walter Samuel who went to Real Madrid.
 He failed to give the performances he had delivered in Parma in his first season with the capital club.

 Ferrari came back to Roma at the beginning of the season 2006–07 as Roma finished 2nd in the previous season and qualified for 2006–07 UEFA Champions League group stage (benefited due to the scandal) and was first choice central-back partnered with Philippe Mexès, while Cristian Chivu as leftback or centre-back and Christian Panucci as the primary right-back, with Marco Cassetti as replacement.
 Roma also sent experienced Samuel Kuffour out on loan and sold Leandro Cufré.
 Ferrari played 27 time in Serie A, 24 of them were starters, helping Roma to achieve second place in Serie A and winning the Coppa Italia.
 His erratic performance and poor security that has given in defense earned him the nickname Svirgolone as he could not show the same brilliant game during his time at Parma.